nathanael-fijalkow/games_book/5_MDP/notations.md

 For qualitative objectives, there are additional modes of objective satisfaction.
 Given such an objective $\Omega$, we say that a strategy $\sigma$ is almost-surely winning from $v$ if $\mathbb{E}^{\sigma}_{ \mathcal{M},v}[ \mathbf{1}_{ \Omega}]=1$, i.e. if the run produced by $\sigma$ falls into $\Omega$ with probability $1$.
 We also say that $\sigma$ is positively winning from $ v $ if $\mathbb{E}^{\sigma}_{ \mathcal{M},v}[ \mathbf{1}_{ \Omega}]>0$.
 For strategies that are winning in the non-stochastic game sense, i.e. that **cannot** produce a run not belonging to $\Omega$, are usually called surely winning to distinguish them from the above concepts.
 We denote by $W_{>0}( \mathcal{M}, \Omega)$ and $W_{=1}( \mathcal{M}, \Omega)$ the sets of all vertices of $\mathcal{M}$ from which there exists a positively or almost-surely winning strategy for the objective $\Omega$, respectively.

 The problems pertaining to the existence of almost-surely or positively winning strategy are often called **qualitative problems** in the MDP literature, while the notion **quantitative problems** covers the general notion of optimizing the expectation of some random variable.
 We do not use such a nomenclature here so as to avoid confusion with qualitative vs. quantitative objectives as defined in Chapter {ref}`1-chap:introduction`.
-Instead, we will refer directly to, e.g. `almost-sure reachability' while using the term `optimal reachability' to refer to the expectation-maximization problem.
+Instead, we will refer directly to, e.g. almost-sure reachability while using the term optimal reachability to refer to the expectation-maximization problem.